-PCB: the full name is printed circuit board, which can be divided into single panel, double-sided board and multi-layer board.
+PCB: the full name is printed circuit board, which can be divided into a single panel, double-sided board, and multi-layer board.
 It is the support of electronic components and the carrier for the connection of electronic components.
-Because it is made by electronic printing, it is also called printed circuit board.
-It is an important assistant to promote the development of 5g commercial landing, automotive electrification and intelligent equipment.
+Because it is made by electronic printing, it is also called a printed circuit board.
+It is an important assistant to promote the development of a 5g commercial landing, automotive electrification, and intelligent equipment.

 Most PCBs for simple electronic devices are simple and consist of only one layer.
 More complex hardware (such as a computer graphics card or motherboard) can have multiple layers, sometimes up to twelve.

 Although PCBs are most often associated with computers, they can be found in many other electronic devices, such as TVs, radios, digital cameras and mobile phones.
 In addition to being used in consumer electronics and computers, different types of PCBs are also used in many other fields, including:

 Today, electronics are denser and consume less power than previous generations, enabling the testing of exciting new medical technologies.
 Most medical devices use high-density PCBs, which are used to create the smallest and most dense designs.
 Due to the need for small size and lightweight, this helps to alleviate some of the unique limitations associated with developing devices in the medical field.
 From small devices such as pacemakers to large devices such as x-ray devices or cat scanners, PCB has been used in all fields.

 As LED-based lighting solutions are popular due to their low power consumption and high efficiency, so is the aluminum PCB used to manufacture them.
 These PCBs are used as heat sinks, allowing a higher level of heat transfer than standard PCBs.
 These same aluminum-backed PCBs form the basis for high lumen LED applications and basic lighting solutions.